dwolnicki/efi/README.md

 ### Prerequisites

 Application is based on docker containers.
-The runtime environment preparation and application management (deployment/undeployment/restart) can be perform using **ansible** playbook - so there is a need to have ansible installed.
+The runtime environment preparation and application management (deployment/undeployment/restart) can be perform using **ansible** playbook - so there is a need to have ansible installed locally.
 Prepared release procedure was tested on AmazonLinux2023 (https://github.com/amazonlinux/amazon-linux-2023)

 ### Deployment